naqi/volume-code-challenge/README.md

 The request body should be a JSON object with the following structure:

-`flights`: An array of flight pairs, where each pair is represented as an array of two ICAO airport codes (strings).
+-  `flights: An array of flight pairs, where each pair is represented as an array of two ICAO airport codes (strings).`

 Example,
 ```json